-To be considered enrolled in a course for financial aid purposes; you must be registered in the course before the 50 percent refund period for the class concludes.
+To be considered enrolled in a course for financial aid purposes, you must be registered in the course before the 50 percent refund period for the class concludes.

 If you enroll in a course beyond the refund period, your financial aid package will not reflect that course.
 Students may retake courses as often as desired; however, financial aid will only pay for a repeated course once after a course has been successfully completed.

 Pending financial aid funds are credited to your account in the Business Office and will be applied to your institutional charges approximately the third week of classes.
-Students with sufficient pending financial aid to cover all tuition and fees may use a portion of the remaining Pell Grant funds to purchase necessary books and supplies in the Triton College Bookstore one week prior to the start of the semester.
+Students with sufficient pending financial aid to cover all tuition and fees may use a portion of the remaining Pell Grant funds to purchase necessary books and supplies in the Triton College Bookstore beginning one week prior to the start of the semester.

 Any remaining monies after tuition is paid and books are purchased will be issued to students as outlined below:

 The refund will be issued in the form of a check mailed to the home address listed at Triton College within 8 to 10 weeks from the start of the semester.

 Subsidized and Unsubsidized Federal Direct Stafford Loan funds will be applied directly toward your account.
 Loan proceeds that exceed tuition and fees will be refunded to you in the form of a check.